Welcome to the Virtual Project update for the I-10 Project Development and Environment (PD&E) Study

 A typical section is a visual representation of the existing roadway elements as they currently are today or a visual representation of what the new roadway elements will be after the improvements.
 The existing I-10 roadway consists of two 12-foot travel lanes in each direction divided by a 64-foot median with paved shoulders.
 The proposed typical section includes three 12-foot travel lanes in each direction.
 The opposing travel lanes are separated by a 40-foot grassed median that includes 10-foot shoulders and a traffic barrier.

 Similar to the roadway typical sections, the bridge typical section is a visual representation of the existing or proposed roadway elements.
 The existing bridges typical section consists of two 12-foot travel lanes in each direction with paved shoulders.
 The proposed typical section includes three 12-foot travel lanes in each direction with paved shoulders.
 The opposing travel lanes are separated by a traffic barrier.

 Interchange improvements are being considered within the project limits and will be evaluated as necessary based on specific needs, issues, and existing conditions.
-Click on the map to the right to view the current Build Alternative proposed for the I-10/Mahan Drive Interchange.
+Click on the map below to view the current Build Alternative proposed for the I-10/Mahan Drive Interchange.

 Click on the portion of the map below to zoom to the plan with the detailed improvements shown

 You can left click then drag the map to change the area you are looking at and use the +/- signs in the corner to zoom.
 Please click the arrow in the upper left corner to view the legend.